• Skip to primary navigation

 Making the Smoked Salmon Egg Salad

 Here’s a shot of most of the ingredients used in smoked salmon egg salad lettuce wrap.
-You’ll notice I’ve got a handy dandy egg slicer to chop up the eggs.
-If you don’t have one of these you can do a coarse chop with a paring knife, then finish up by smashing the eggs with a fork.
-A pastry cutter works well too.
+You’ll notice I’ve got a handy-dandy egg slicer to chop up the eggs.
+If you don’t have one of these, you can do a coarse chop with a paring knife, then finish up by smashing the eggs with a fork.
+A pastry cutter works well, too.

 Mixing together ingredients for Smoked salmon egg salad lettuce wraps.

-Close up photo of egg salad lettuce wrap.
+Egg salad lettuce wrap.

-I used Boston lettuce for this, but romaine, bibb, or butter lettuce would also be a good choice.
+I used Boston Lettuce for this, but romaine, bibb, or butter lettuce would also be a good choice.
 Just depends on what your market carries.

 I used a #16 ice cream scoop to plop the egg salad onto the lettuce, reserved some extra salmon chunks for a garnish, and then added a bit more chopped dill.